paulahfaria/fe-recipe/README.md

 # A delicious recipe for Front End developers
+#### Built with ES6+, Browserify, Babel, Gulp, PostCss, Karma, Jasmine

-In this repository you will find a ready to use development workflow with the following capabilities:
+A ready to use development workflow with the following capabilities:

 - Dependency management: Browserify
 - Code quality checking: Gulp (gulp-eslint)